isaiah9715/MachineLearningBiology/README.md

 LASSO is great for parsimonious modeling when dealing with high-dimesional n<<p datasets because of the shrinkage it conducts (feature selection).
 This helps us deal with overfitting.

 ## Workflow
+I did some analysis on the specific set of genes my research mentor, Dr. Wallace, is intersted in.
+There were 23 but I'm only going to show a few here.
 ![](thing.png)

+### The Actual Code

+In this repository you'll find 3 different pieces of code.